TanayPathak-17/Algebraic-relation-for-the-product-of-propagators/README.md

 **Example file**

-One example file *Examples.nb* is also provided with various one, two and three-loop examples.
+One example file *Examples.nb* is also provided.
+It contains the demonstration of the package for various one, two and three-loop examples.